ColinFay/rpinterest/README.md

 * `BoardSpecByName` Get informations about a pinterest board using its name.

-* `PinSpec` Get informations about a pinterest pin using its ID.
+* `PinSpecByID` Get informations about a pinterest pin using its ID.

 * `UserSpecByID` Get informations about a pinterest user using its ID.